dvbern/kibon-exchange-service/README.md

 Postgres, Kafka and eventually Keycloak.

-Postgres and Kafka can be started from the project root with `docker-compose -f docker/docker-compose.yml --project-path docker --project-directory docker up -d`
+Postgres and Kafka can be started from the project root with `docker-compose -f docker/docker-compose.yml --project-directory docker up -d`

  or from the `./docker` directory with `docker-compose up -d`.